Aurora Hunt Aurora Hunt

 Planning Your Trip & Live Tracking

-If you are booking flights 6 months in advance, you cannot predict the exact weather or solar wind.
-Your best bet is to play the statistics: book for late September or mid-March, and plan to stay for at least 5 to 7 days.
-A one-night or two-night trip is highly vulnerable to a single coastal snowstorm dumping clouds over your location.
+If you are booking flights months in advance, you cannot predict the exact weather, Bz orientation, or substorm timing.
+Play the statistics: choose a dark season, favor late September or March if the destination fits, and stay long enough to absorb bad weather.
+A one-night or two-night trip is highly vulnerable to one coastal storm or one cloudy forecast cycle.

 Once you are on the ground, narrow the trip from "good month" to "good night" using current cloud cover, local darkness, and active forecast conditions.
 If you want those inputs in one place, you can use Aurora Hunt as our first-party workflow for that step.